Raisitae/Raisitae/README.md

 ### Hi there 👋
-🌱 I’m currently on my way to become a FullStack Developer!
+🌱 I’m currently on my way to become a FullStack Developer!<br />
     I have done classes and projects in html, css, js, react and react native.
 🔭 I’m currently working on learning and doing awesome projects.
 ⚡ I'm based in Tucumán, Argentina.